Gerard-A/Behave_example/README.md

 Prerequisites:
 - python 3 must be installed on your system.
-- All required python packages are installed on your system or in a "virtual environment".
+- All required python packages are installed on your system or in a "virtual environment" (See https://docs.python.org/3/library/venv.html).
   To install the required packages run `pip install -r requirements.txt`

-To run the tests execute command:
+To run the tests, execute commands:
-`runTest.bat`
+- `runTest.bat` to run all tests
+- `runSmokeTest.bat` to run all test cases that are tagged with '@SmokeTest'
+- `runNightTest.bat` to run all test cases that are tagged with '@NightTest'